-- Patients considered high risk and previously on shielding list - Patients undergoing an AGP - Patients known to have another known infectious pathogen or symptoms of a suspected infectious pathogen e.g. C.difficile, Norovirus, loose stools, MRSA - Patients who are unlikely to comply with the requirements of the cohort described above
+- Patients considered high risk and previously on shielding list - Patients undergoing an AGP

+- Patients known to have another known infectious pathogen or symptoms of a suspected infectious pathogen e.g. C.difficile, Norovirus, loose stools, MRSA - Patients who are unlikely to comply with the requirements of the cohort described above

-Patients with respiratory symptoms who require AGPs should be prioritised for a single side room.
-Critical care areas and wards where AGPs are undertaken more routinely should also prioritise single side rooms for those with respiratory symptoms undergoing AGPs.
+Patients on the respiratory pathway who require AGPs should be prioritised for a single side room.
+Critical care areas and wards where AGPs are undertaken more routinely should also prioritise single side rooms for those with on the respiratory pathway undergoing AGPs.
 However, where single side room capacity is lacking and patients with respiratory symptoms on the unit increases, unit-wide application of airborne precautions should be considered where all the patients in the same bed bay are test positive for the same respiratory pathogen.
 Where patients are positive for different respiratory pathogens there is a risk of transmission of multiple pathogens to multiple patients.